roman-milk/roman-milk.github.io/confidence.md

+===

-  ****** Confidence Ch.
-03 ****** byBoratus© It was 2am before we all fell asleep.
+It was 2am before we all fell asleep.
 At 4am I woke up to the sounds of moans.
 I'd fallen asleep between two of the girls, but now I'd been pushed to one side.
 Allison lay with her legs wrapped around Sunita's head.
 Sunita meanwhile was on her elbows and knees while Tina frigged her from behind.
 Tina looked over at me first with worry, then with anger, though not at me.
 She smacked Sunita's ass hard.

   "Stupid slut, you woke up Master," she said.
 "Sorry, Master.
 Ali wanted to try the slut's tongue."
 She smacked Sunita's ass a few more times.
 "I so wish I had a strap-on.
 I'll have to buy one later today."